GDPR is a topic that has concerned EU-based companies since 2016. In became effective on the 25th of May 2018.

 Do your best to comply with the best practices related to Data Protection.
 Not only because of the law and the penalties but also because of your customers’ loyalty.
 Customers would feel safer when they are using your services if you make sure that their data is kept safe.
 The trust in your brand will increase and you will stand out from those of your competitors who do not demonstrate a high level of compliance.

 Most of the US-based organizations are looking for a way to avoid GDPR compliance, not only because it does not directly concern them, but also because they believe it’s a useless and expensive effort.
 This means that the US companies who decide to comply with GDPR will have a strong competitive advantage.

-No matter what your organization decides to do – it’s good to follow some basic rules to protect your company from data breach, customer complaints and bad reputation.
+No matter what your organization decides to do – it’s good to follow some basic rules to protect your company from a data breach, customer complaints, and bad reputation.

 |Comply with the Privacy Shield||1||Suspend IP addresses from EU countries|